rendyananta/sleep-time-analysis/README.md

 ###  Analysis
-There are two analysis we did in this research, descriptive analytics -- including chi squared correlation test and regresion analytics.
+There are two analysis we did in this research, descriptive analysis -- including chi squared correlation test and regresion analysis.
 But afterall, we just use the descriptive cross tabular analysis and chi squared correlation test.